Bell Pepper Production in the Philippines: 10 Things To Know

 Nature of damage: Anthractose may occur in the field and develop as a post-harvest decay of pepper fruits.
 Typical symptoms appear on mature fruits such as small water-soaked sunken lesions that expand rapidly.
 Lesions may be covered with raised, dark, fungal tissues which may appear in concentric rings.

 Disease Management: Be sure to clean seeds.
 Practice crop rotation.
 Fungicides like Mancozeb or Benomyl may be used.

 Nature of damage: Early symptoms appear as small, circular, water-soaked spots on leaves that later enlarge up to 1 cm or more in diameter.
 Typical lesions are brown and circular with small to large light gray centers and dark brown margins.
 Several spots may coalesce causing the entire leaf to turn yellow and drop without yellowing.

 Disease Management: Collect and burn all leaves and stems.

 Harvest the fruits when they are deep green color turning dull or red.
 This is the index of maturity which normally occurs around 80 to 90 days after planting

-Sort fruits according to market standard and separate damaged fruits.
-Fresh fruits can be stored up to 5 weeks at 4 degrees Celsius and 95% humidity.
+Sort fruits according to market standards and separate damaged fruits.
+Fresh fruits can be stored for up to 5 weeks at 4 degrees Celsius and with 95% humidity.